pchinjr/fcc-serverless-api/readme.md

 In the FCC Express challenge, they show you how to create a web server by instantiating Express and opening a port for the server to listen on.
 With serverless functions, you don't need to create that abstraction.
 HTTP requests are handled by AWS API Gateway, a service that acts like a web server.
 When users make a request, each route is handled by a specific Lambda function.
 This gives us the ability to only write logic that pertains to the request and response needed by that route.
 It also has added security because the control of that function is only allowed by your app on your Begin domain.
 Architect takes care of IAM roles and service permissions when your code is deployed.

 The combination of code and the underlying infrastructure is called "Infrastructure as Code".
-We achieve this by writing a manifest called `app.arc`.
-You get a snapshot of the entire app codebase AND cloud resources in a single file
+We achieve this by writing a manifest called `app.arc` in the root of the project.
+Architect captures cloud resources and associated function code in a single file.

 So let's take a look at it now.

 ```md